LGBTQ history: Contemporary Egypt

 In modern Egypt, homosexuality is strongly repressed.
 Although homosexuality is not explicitly criminalized, gay men have reportedly been getting arrested on the basis of anti-prostitution and anti-debauchery laws since the 1990s.
 Most notably, 52 men were arrested in 2001 at the clandestine gay disco Queen's Boat in Cairo: a case now known as the Cairo 52.
 According to the Human Rights Watch, the men underwent inhumane trials.
 Two men were convicted for "insulting religion", and the 50 others were retried in a civil court.
 Of these 50 men, an additional 21 were convicted for "habitual debauchery".
 Several human rights organizations, among which the United Nations, heavily criticized this case for its human rights abuses.
 The Cairo 52 case has been noted as an example of a continued crackdown on LGBTQ rights in Egypt.
 More recently, in 2017, 22 individuals were arrested at a concert by Lebanese band Mashrou' Leila.
 At the concert, a rainbow flag was raised in the audience, which led to further escalation and the later arrests of several concertgoers.
 Again, these arrests and the following trials were condemned for being unfair by organizations like the Human Rights Watch and Amnesty International.

 Despite this crackdown, contemporary Egypt has also seen the emergence of voices for change like the late Sarah Hegazi, who was one of the arrested concertgoers in 2017.
-Hegazi's actions became symbols of resistance to the government's crackdown on LGBTQ rights and her passing indicated for many the severity of the ongoing repression of LGBTQ individuals in Egypt.
+Hegazi's actions became symbols of resistance to the government's crackdown on LGBTQ rights and her death indicated for many the severity of the ongoing repression of LGBTQ individuals in Egypt.
 Similarly, trans woman and activist Malak al-Kashif has played an important role in fighting against LGBTQ repression in the country.
 Al-Kashif garnered international attention when her detention at a men's prison in 2019 was highly criticized by several international organizations.
 She was released later that year and has been an ardent defender of trans rights in Egypt since.
 Despite the contribution of activists like Al-Kashif, trans persons still enjoy little rights and suffer from social stigma in Egypt.
 In general, LGBTQ individuals remain legally and socially marginalized in Egypt, but organizations like the Cairo 52 Research Institute and other activist voices continue to commit themselves to the improvement of LGBTQ rights.